 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

-The fee for each attempt of the exams is $61.
-When you show up you must have a photo ID any other documents that the testing facility has asked you to bring.
+When you arrive you must have a photo ID any other documents that the testing facility has asked you to bring.

 Each test is split into two sections: General Knowledge and State Specific.
-Be sure to study the content outlines provided by Pearson Vue:
+Be sure to study the content outlines provided by Pearson VUE:

-To explain scoring, we will quote the Pearson Vue Nevada Insurance Licensing Candidate Handbook:
+To explain scoring, we will quote the Pearson VUE Nevada Insurance Licensing Candidate Handbook:

 The passing score of an examination was set by the State of Nevada Insurance (in conjunction with Pearson VUE) after a comprehensive study was completed for each examination.
 Currently, the State of Nevada Insurance uses a scaled cut of 80 for all examinations except for the Bail Bonds exam.
 Raw scores are converted into scaled scores that can range from 0 to 100.
 The scaled score that is reported to candidates is neither the number of questions they answered correctly nor the percentage of questions you answered correctly.
 With a passing score of 80, any score below 80 indicates how close the candidate came to passing, rather than the actual number or percentage of questions the candidates answered correctly.
 Nevada Administrative Code 697.125 requires that an applicant for a license as a bail bondsman, bail solicitor or property bondsman achieve a score of at least 67 percent to pass the licensing examination.
 For Bail Bond exams, it is the percentage of questions answered correctly on the examination.
 Candidates need to answer 67% of questions correctly in order to pass the examination.
-As such, a percent correct score is printed on the candidate score report for the Bail Bonds exam and a scaled score is printed on the candidate score report for all other Nevada Insurance exams."
+As such, a percent correct score is printed on the candidate score report for the Bail Bonds exam and a scaled score is printed on the candidate score report for all other Nevada Insurance exams.